Core Color V3 Lightroom Presets

 How To Update

 Download the new presets.
 Right-click in your preset window and import new ones.
-You can click directly on the new zip file when importing.
+You can click the new zip file directly when importing.
 These will load without overwriting your older presets, so you can keep what you like from them while transitioning to these new looks.

 TIPS

 These Presets are not designed to work perfectly in every situation.
-I design different looks to work in different lighting conditions, so some looks work better for portraits, like Core I—Core IV, and some work better at night, Core V—Core VII.
+I design different looks to work in different lighting conditions, so some work better for portraits, like Core I—Core IV, and others work better at night, like Core V—Core VII.
 However, you can use whatever is working.

 For example, I labeled the Sepia look ‘Casual’ and ‘Night.’
 The Night presets work better at night but are usually too intense under daylight.

-Also, because the looks bake in color shift into the curves, sometimes you can get different effects by under-exposing a full stop or over-exposing a full stop.
+Also, because the looks bake in color shifts into the curves, you can sometimes get different effects by under-exposing by a full stop or over-exposing by a full stop.
 In wooded and forest areas, under-exposure can really give you deep, rich greens.
 Sometimes, overexposing and reducing contrast in bright beach environments can give you really nice pastel Kodak Portra looks.

 Use exposure and white balance to tune your image for the look.
-Also, when I edit, I use the presets 95% there, then I may adjust some Hue or Saturation individually to really dial in some skin tones or coloring.
+Also, when I edit, I use the presets 95% of the time, then I may adjust some Hue or Saturation individually to really dial in skin tones or coloring.
 Most of the time, when editing for my lens reviews, I’m not doing a lot of editing, just using the presets with basic White Balance and Tone Adjustments.